How Social Media Investigations Enhance Surveillance for Insurance Claims

 6. Uncovering Contradictions in Reported Injuries

 Social media often reveals contradictions between a claimant’s reported injuries and their actual activities.
-For example, a claimant who alleges a debilitating knee injury but posts videos of themselves dancing or playing sports undermines their credibility.
+For example, if someone claims they have a bad knee but posts videos of dancing or playing sports, it hurts their credibility.
 These contradictions can be used to challenge the validity of their claim.

 Conclusion: The Power of Social Media Investigations in Surveillance